Blog Layout

 The Final Days and Eerie Disappearance

-Short moves back to Southern California in mid-1946 because one of her friends from Florida had transferred to the naval base in Long Beach.
-Hardboiled detective writer Raymond Chandler had written a film called *The Blue Dahlia,* which came out in April of 1946 and patrons of a Long Beach soda shop hat she frequented started playfully calling her “The Black Dahlia” because of her dyed black hair as well as penchant for black clothing.
+Short moved back to Southern California in mid-1946 because one of her friends from Florida had transferred to the naval base in Long Beach.
+Hardboiled detective writer Raymond Chandler had written a film called *The Blue Dahlia,* which came out in April of 1946, and patrons of a Long Beach soda shop that she frequented started playfully calling her “The Black Dahlia” because of her dyed black hair as well as her penchant for black clothing.

 Elizabeth Short, The Black Dahlia